Indicia-Team/support_files/SPIPOLL/README.txt

 The WFS_views.sql file hold the  views used to expose data to WFS.
 This needs to be run against the database.

 The *mini.png files are themeing files for the map.
 These are for old style controls which are not styled by CSS.
 They should be dropped into the iform/media/js/img directory on the DRUPAL install.

+The occ*.png files are required for the labeling of insects, and should be put in the misc directory.